Additive Decoders for Latent Variables Identification and Cartesian-Product Extrapolation: Experiments

 We now present empirical validations of the theoretical results presented earlier.
 To achieve this, we compare the ability of additive and non-additive decoders to both identify ground-truth latent factors (Theorems~\ref{thm:local_disentanglement} \& \ref{thm:local2global}) and extrapolate (Corollary~\ref{cor:extrapolation}) when trained to solve the reconstruction task on simple images ($64 \times 64 \times 3$) consisting of two balls moving in space~\citep{ahuja2022sparse}.
 See Appendix~\ref{app:training} for training details.
 We consider two datasets: one where the two ball positions can only vary along the $y$-axis (\textbf{ScalarLatents}) and one where the positions can vary along both the $x$ and $y$ axes (\textbf{BlockLatents}).

 \textbf{ScalarLatents:} The ground-truth latent vector $\vz \in \sR^2$ is such that $\vz_1$ and $\vz_2$ corresponds to the height (y-coordinate) of the first and second ball, respectively.
 Thus the partition is simply $\gB = \{\{1\}, \{2\}\}$ (each object has only one latent factor).
 This simple setting is interesting to study since the low dimensionality of the latent space ($d_z = 2$) allows for exhaustive visualizations like Figure~\ref{fig:extrapolation-exps}.
-To study Cartesian-product extrapolation (Corollary~\ref{cor:extrapolation}), we sample the latent factor $\vz$ uniformly from the L-shaped support given by $\gZ^\train := [0,1] \times [0,1] \setminus [0.5,1] \times [0.5,1] $.
-This means the training set does not contain images where both balls appear in the upper half of the image.
+To study Cartesian-product extrapolation (Corollary~\ref{cor:extrapolation}), we sample $\vz$ from a distribution with a L-shaped support given by $\gZ^\train := [0,1] \times [0,1] \setminus [0.5,1] \times [0.5,1]$, so that the training set does not contain images where both balls appear in the upper half of the image (see Appendix~\ref{app:dataset}).

-\textbf{BlockLatents:} The ground-truth latent vector $\vz \in \sR^4$ is such that $\vz_{\{1,2\}}$ and $\vz_{\{3,4\}}$ correspond to the $xy$ position of the first and second ball, respectively (the partition is simply $\gB = \{\{1, 2\}, \{3, 4\}\}$, i.e. each object has two latent factors).
+\textbf{BlockLatents:} The ground-truth latent vector $\vz \in \sR^4$ is such that $\vz_{\{1,2\}}$ and $\vz_{\{3,4\}}$ correspond to the $x, y$ position of the first and second ball, respectively (the partition is simply $\gB = \{\{1, 2\}, \{3, 4\}\}$, i.e. each object has two latent factors).
 Thus, this more challenging setting illustrates ``block-disentanglement''.
 The latent $\vz$ is sampled uniformly from the hypercube $[0,1]^4$ but the images presenting occlusion (when a ball is behind another) are rejected from the dataset.
 We discuss how additive decoders cannot model images presenting occlusion in Appendix~\ref{app:occlusion}.
 We also present an additional version of this dataset where we sample from the hypercube $[0,1]^4$ with dependencies.
 See Appendix~\ref{app:dataset} for more details about data generation.